keboola/connection-docs/components/index.md

     - /storage/configurations/
 ---

-In the Keboola Connection platform, most of the data processing functions are implemented in **Components**.
 * TOC
 {:toc}

-In Keboola Connection platform most of the data processing functions are implemented in **Components**.
+In the Keboola Connection platform, most of the data processing functions are implemented in **Components**.
 Components are divided into three main categories:

 - [**Extractors**](/components/extractors/) -- bring data into a Keboola Connection project.